 - Objects that can be symbolized on your map can come from persisted data (feature data, such as roads and parcels in a geodatabase) and transient data (graphics, such as data coming through a web socket).
 For details, see Features and graphics, and Symbols and renderers.

-ArcGIS includes a Living Atlas of the World with beautiful and authoritative maps on thousands of topics.
-Explore maps and data from Esri and thousands of other organizations and combine them with your own data to create new maps and applications.
+To begin creating your own online maps, see the ArcGIS Online Help topic Get started with maps.
+ArcGIS Online also provides a Living Atlas of the World with authoritative maps on many topics.
+Here, you can explore maps and data from Esri and thousands of other organizations, and combine them with your own data to create new maps.

-The services patterns allows you to build apps that can take a map offline as long as the map and its layers have been authored for offline use.
-If you wish to edit feature data and synchronise any changes when network connectivity is restored you also need to enable the sync capability on the feature layers.
-This API offers you two main services patterns
+The services patterns allows you to build ArcGIS Runtime apps to download a mobile map package, in a directory format, to a device.
+This is possible as long as the map and its layers have been authored for offline use (see Take web maps offline in Use and edit data in the ArcGIS Pro help).
+Once disconnected, the user can edit the feature data and then synchronize any changes when network connectivity is restored.
+Runtime offers two main workflows:

 - Preplanned offline workflow - A field worker can download an offline map that has been generated by the map author, making use of a pre-planned offline workflow.
 See Preplanned offline workflow.